DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021

 \section{Abstract}

-In this paper, we propose a deep residual network-based method, namely the DiCOVA-Net, to identify COVID-19 infected patients based on the acoustic recording of their coughs.
-Since there are far more healthy people than infected patients, this classification problem faces the challenge of imbalanced data.
-To improve the model's ability to recognize minority class (the infected patients), we introduce data augmentation and cost-sensitive methods into our model.
-Besides, considering the particularity of this task, we deploy some fine-tuning techniques to adjust the pre-training ResNet50.
-Furthermore, to improve the model's generalizability, we use ensemble learning to integrate prediction results from multiple base classifiers generated using different random seeds.
-To evaluate the proposed DiCOVA-Net's performance, we conducted experiments with the DiCOVA challenge dataset.
+In this paper, we propose the DiCOVA-Net, a deep residual network-based method for identifying COVID-19 infected patients using acoustic recordings of their coughs.
+This classification problem is complicated by the fact that there are far more healthy people than infected patients.
+We use data augmentation and cost-sensitive methods to improve the model's ability to recognize the minority class (infected patients).
+In addition, due to the unique nature of this task, we use some fine-tuning techniques to fine-tune the pre-training ResNet50.
+We also use ensemble learning to integrate prediction results from multiple base classifiers generated using different random seeds to improve the model's generalizability.
+We ran tests with the DiCOVA challenge dataset to see how well the proposed DiCOVA-Net performed.
 The results show that our method has achieved 85.43\% in AUC, among the top of all competing teams.

 \textbf{Index Terms}: COVID-19 diagnosis, imbalanced data, data augmentation, focal loss, transfer learning